bagdeabhishek/bagdeabhishek.github.io/rtorrent.md

 Our base system is ready to go with rtorrent all configured and set up.
 Now we proceed with installing and configuring the front end.

 #Installing and configuring flood UI

+Remember about setting base URI for proxy pass